 - Improved wellbeing

-It’s important to understand that even these short-term effects will take some time – at least 4 weeks.
+It’s important to understand that even these short-term effects will take some time.
 After months of meditating, you’ll now start experiencing the long term benefits.
-For instance, your confidence levels will spike.
-You’ll become more patient and feel overly empowered.
-You’ll also achieve a deep sense of self-awareness and contentment.
-And since you’ll be working on your entire essence (mind, body and soul), you’ll soon experience a profound sense of wholeness that you never felt before.
+For instance, your confidence and self-esteem will gradually increase.
+You’ll become more patient and feel empowered.
+You’ll also achieve a sense of self-awareness and contentment.
+And since you’ll be working on your entire essence (mind and body), you’ll soon experience a profound sense of wholeness that you never felt before.

 Now that we’ve debunked how long meditation takes to work, it’s time you tried it yourself.
 There are numerous meditation techniques you could try.
 If you desire some help, try the Mindworks Meditation App.
 It is a guided meditation app that contains a wide array of helpful resources.
 You can download it freely on your device.